iakmds/markdown_toolbar/README.md

 For a complete example, check out [example.dart](https://github.com/iakmds/markdown_toolbar/blob/master/example/markdown_toolbar_example.dart)

 # Roadmap
+- RTL support
+- More customization (Gaps, Aligning, Button style, etc.)
+  - spacing, runSpacing
+  - Collapse button: face left/right
 - Ability to rearrange the buttons through a List (and thus remove the need for hideButton booleans, as you can simply not include the unwanted buttons inside the list)
 - Custom character support for all buttons to change the added Markdown characters on click
 - Custom button support
 - Custom function support when clicking a button (Useful for integrating things like a File Picker when inserting an Image instead of having to manually type out the path)
-- More customization (Gaps, Aligning, Button style, etc.)
 - Add Emoji button